 As a budget-conscious girl, I tend to buy cheap clothes.
 I can name five pieces sitting in my closet that I didn’t really like that much in the store, but bought because it was on sale.
 I wore them once or twice, but they never looked good, so they are just sitting there, mocking me in my closet.
 And I feel bad getting rid of them, because I spent money on them!
 That is a problem.
 Those five pieces add up to probably $70, which would have been better spent on one quality piece I can wear 100 more times.

-So in the next few months I’m planning to go through my closet, redefine my style and rebuild my wardrobe.
+So in the next few months I’m planning to go through my closet, redefine my style, shop on Essentials, and rebuild my wardrobe.
 Here are the things I want to accomplish:

 - Determine what styles and fits don’t work on my body (and get rid of all clothes like that)